How to Develop Willpower

 Be More Mindful of Your Automatic Decisions— To get started, try to catch yourself in an automatic behavior and ask yourself why you are doing it.

-Pick a task every day— Let loose your comfort zone & practice task building physical/ mental.”
+Pick a task daily— Let loose your comfort zone & practice task building physical/ mental.”

-“We can enhance our willpower, by rewarding ourselves at intervals after performing a task or reaching a goal which we had visualized earlier.
+“We can enhance our willpower by rewarding ourselves at intervals after performing a task or reaching a goal we had visualized earlier.
 We have to work on goal setting and be optimistic.

-We don’t have to criticize ourselves, and not be over-ambitious.
-Step by step progress is important for improving.
-Will power is something that doesn’t happen suddenly, it is a process of patience.”
+We don’t have to criticize ourselves and not be over-ambitious.
+Step-by-step progress is essential for improvement.
+Will power doesn’t happen suddenly; it is a process of patience.”

-“Slow down to become present at the moment to make important and best choices and to set strong and purposeful intentions in any area of life.
-This creates your reality of what it is you want and how best to achieve it.
+“Slow down to become present to make meaningful and best choices and set solid and purposeful intentions in any area of life.
+This creates your reality of what you want and how best to achieve it.

 Don’t be undisciplined and indecisive in choices and intentions as they dilute the strength of determination and certainty of achievement.”

-“To increase willpower, connect with the reason you are doing this task.
-Clearly understanding exactly how this task will help you – and also understanding what bad outcomes might happen if you avoid the task, will make it easy to achieve it.
-The problem comes in when we are doing tasks because others have told us to, or we think we “should,” but we aren’t understanding the direct cause-and-effect benefit of doing the task.
+“To increase willpower, connect with why you are doing this task.
+Clearly understanding exactly how this task will help you and what bad outcomes might happen if you avoid it will make it easy to achieve.
+The problem occurs when we do tasks because others have told us to, or we think we “should,” but we don’t understand the direct cause-and-effect benefit of doing the task.
 We can feel like, “I know I should do this, but I just don’t want to,” and then endlessly procrastinate.

-For example, maybe a family member tells you to keep your house cleaner.
+For example, a family member may tell you to clean your house.
 You don’t want to bother and feel resentment and annoyance when you think about cleaning.
-However, if you think it through, and list all the benefits for yourself of having a clean house– perhaps getting to enjoy your own house fully, having others over for dinner or parties, not being embarrassed if a friend drops by unexpectedly – as well as the possible bad outcomes for keeping things a mess: mold growing on dishes, attracting bugs and having to pay for an exterminator, not being able to find important items, it will be easy to see how this benefits you directly, regardless of the opinions of others.
+However, if you think it through and list all the benefits for yourself of having a clean house– perhaps getting to enjoy your own house fully, having others over for dinner or parties, not being embarrassed if a friend drops by unexpectedly – as well as the possible bad outcomes for keeping things a mess: mold growing on dishes, attracting bugs and having to pay for an exterminator, not being able to find essential items, it will be easy to see how this benefits you directly, regardless of the opinions of others.

-When you feel a clear connection with a good outcome for yourself, as well as avoiding bad outcomes, it’s very easy to do that cleaning.
+When you feel a clear connection with a good outcome for yourself and avoid bad outcomes, it’s elementary to do that cleaning.
 The same applies to work, starting a business, friendships, and relationships.
-Often, we just haven’t yet thought about the cause-and-effect outcomes of various actions, and this makes it hard to find motivation.
+We still need to think about the cause-and-effect outcomes of various actions, making it hard to find motivation.

-Another example is let’s say you run a small business and do the cleaning yourself in the office because you are still struggling financially.
+Another example is, let’s say you run a small business and do the cleaning yourself in the office because you are still struggling financially.
 You know you should empty your trash can full of papers at the end of the day, but you feel lazy and don’t want to.
-You let the bin overflow, and your employees notice this, and also don’t empty their trash cans either.
-Then, a potential investor shows up one day, and while on an office tour, notices the overflowing bins.
-The investor wonders if the business is not being run well, since they don’t even have time to empty their trash cans and questions if there are workflow problems.
+You let the bin overflow, and your employees notice this and don’t empty their trash cans either.
+Then, a potential investor shows up one day and notices the overflowing bins while on an office tour.
+The investor wonders if the business could be run better since they need more time to empty their trash cans and questions if there are workflow problems.
 They decide not to invest.

 This is just one example of a bad possible outcome.
-Keeping these possibilities in mind makes it a lot easier to find the motivation to empty all of the trash bins.
+Keeping these possibilities in mind makes it much easier to find the motivation to empty all trash bins.
 On the flip side, if the office is sparkling clean when potential investors or clients drop by, they will likely get a positive impression and be more likely to want to work together.

-The excitement of growing the business (and no longer struggling financially) can motivate you to do this otherwise boring task that seems unimportant and mundane.
+The excitement of growing the business (and no longer struggling financially) can motivate you to do this otherwise tedious task that seems unimportant and mundane.

-I used the example of cleaning above, but the same is true for any task.
-Whether it is an excel spreadsheet for a business you are building that you are putting off, proofreading an essay for school, running errands, keeping a promise to a friend or family member, researching recipes to start cooking healthy meals, exercising – in any area of your life, a boring task becomes important and meaningful the minute you understand the potential benefits to yourself as well as the potential bad outcomes you want to avoid.”
+I used the cleaning example above, but the same is true for any task.
+Whether it is an Excel spreadsheet for a business you are building that you are putting off, proofreading an essay for school, running errands, keeping a promise to a friend or family member, researching recipes to start cooking healthy meals or exercising.
+In any area of your life, a tedious task becomes essential and meaningful the minute you understand the potential benefits to yourself and the potential bad outcomes you want to avoid.”

-“Realise that there is no need for willpower if you focus on the identity associated with whatever it is that you are trying to do.
-An example- I tried to use willpower for 17 years to lose my excess weight, but failed miserably.
+“Realise there is no need for willpower if you focus on the identity associated with whatever you are trying to do.
+For example, I tried to use willpower for 17 years to lose my excess weight but failed miserably.
 When I stepped into the identity of the Lean, Strong 45-year-old man.
 I lost 16 kg in 16 weeks and NEVER looked back.
 It was more than 4 years back.

 Don’t focus on behavioral changes.
-It would be superficial and it would be like an elastic.
-It will go back to the older style the moment the external or internal motivation disappears.”
+It would be superficial, and it would be like an elastic.
+It will return to the older style when the external or internal motivation disappears.”

 “Here’s what I would say about having better willpower:

 Don’t rely solely on willpower to achieve your goals.
-There will be days when you won’t “feel like it,” you’re tired or you have too much stress.
+There will be days when you won’t “feel like it,” you’re tired, or have too much stress.

 To support your goals when you don’t have willpower, make sure you have physical and mental environments that support you when you are struggling.